 Why Visit San Francisco?

-San Francisco enchants as America's most European city where the Golden Gate Bridge's Art Deco towers emerge from fog banks, Victorian Painted Ladies lineup like pastel dollhouses on Steiner Street at Alamo Square while Lombard Street's crooked switchbacks twist down a steep hill, and cable cars clang up impossibly vertical hills between waterfront and hilltop neighborhoods packed into a compact 7x7 mile peninsula.
-This liberal, progressive city (around 830,000 residents in the city and over 4.5 million in the wider Bay Area) birthed Beat poets, Summer of Love hippies, and tech billionaires—Allen Ginsberg wrote Howl in North Beach cafés, Haight-Ashbury's Victorian houses still sell tie-dye and incense, while tech shuttles ferry engineers to Silicon Valley campuses from Mission District apartments.
-The Golden Gate Bridge defines San Francisco—walk or bike across the 2.7km span for Marin Headlands views, photograph from Battery Spencer or Baker Beach, or simply admire its International Orange paint from dozens of vantage points.
+San Francisco enchants as America's most distinctly European city where the iconic Golden Gate Bridge's Art Deco towers emerge dramatically from swirling fog banks, Victorian Painted Ladies line up like pastel dollhouses on Steiner Street at Alamo Square creating San Francisco's most photographed residential scene, and historic cable cars clang nostalgically up impossibly steep hills between waterfront and hilltop neighborhoods packed into a remarkably compact 7x7 mile peninsula.
+This fiercely liberal progressive city (pop. approximately 830,000 city, over 4.5 million Bay Area metro) birthed Beat Generation poets, 1967 Summer of Love hippies, and contemporary tech billionaires—Allen Ginsberg wrote revolutionary Howl in North Beach cafés during the 1950s, Haight-Ashbury's ornate Victorian houses still sell tie-dye clothing and incense alongside vintage boutiques, while modern tech shuttles ferry well-paid engineers to Silicon Valley corporate campuses from increasingly gentrified Mission District apartments costing $3,000+ monthly rent.

 What to Do